-The TOEFL is the Test of English as a Foreign Language and it is known all over the world as one of the most rigorous and reliable tests for certifying a person’s proficiency in English.
-It is also a highly accessible exam, with the TOEFL iBT available at test centers across the world on 60 test dates per year.
-If you wish to learn all the details of the registration process, we have written an article for you.
+The TOEFL, literally called the Test of English as a Foreign Language is known all over the world as one of the most rigorous and reliable tests for certifying a person’s proficiency in English.
+It’s an English language proficiency measurement.
+It is also a highly accessible exam, given the fact that there are TOEFL test centers worldwide with 60 test dates per year.

 Maybe you’re a student looking to study abroad in an English-speaking cursus?
 Maybe you’re a professional looking to clinch a promotion or even secure a job in an international company?
 Or, maybe you simply want to translate your English level into an official score for your own personal development.

 As you probably know, it’s not the only test on the market.
-So, what sets the TOEFL apart from the other exams out there?
+There are plenty of other popular exams out there, for instance you could take a look at the differences between TOEFL vs IELTS and you’ll see that both tests are extremely popular.
+However, what exactly sets the TOEFL apart from the other exams out there?

 Firstly, the TOEFL can be an essential part of university applications abroad.
-If you’re considering applying to an English-speaking university or program of study abroad, it’s highly likely that you will be required to submit proof of your level in English as part of your application.
+If you’re considering applying to an English-speaking university with a scholarship or program of study abroad, it’s highly likely that you will be required to submit proof of your level in English as part of your application.

 More than 11,000 universities and educational institutions across the world accept the TOEFL as proof of an applicant’s proficiency in English for academic purposes.
 A high score in a rigorous test like the TOEFL could make all the difference to your application.